France's Saint-Gobain to buy U.S. firm Continental Building Products for $1.4 billion

 De Chalendar also told reporters on a conference call on Wednesday that Saint-Gobain would continue to examine further takeover opportunities next year, as the French company pursues a strategy it calls ‘Transform & Grow’, aimed at boosting its results and returns for shareholders.

-U.S. bank Citi was the financial adviser to Continental and while Gibson, Dunn & Crutcher LLP was the legal counsel.
+U.S. bank Citi was the financial adviser to Continental, while Gibson, Dunn & Crutcher LLP was the legal counsel.

 Investment banks Lazard and Morgan Stanley advised Saint-Gobain, while Cleary Gottlieb Steen & Hamilton was Saint-Gobain’s legal counsel.